Space For Learning Skills For Growth

 Therapy Is A Chance For Teens To Challenge Unrealistic Standards And Improve Their Self-Esteem

-Your teen probably has enough on their plate right now.
-Therapy is not going to add any assignments to their life.
-Instead, I want to help your teen slow down, press pause, and make room for self-care.
-With me, they have a chance to openly and honestly discuss their fears and worries and the high expectations that surround them.
+Your teen likely already has a lot on their plate.
+Therapy is not meant to become another source of pressure or another item on their to-do list.
+Instead, Dr. Anna helps teens slow down, reconnect with themselves, better understand patterns like procrastination and overwhelm, give themselves permission to rest, and create more space for balance and self-care.
+With Dr. Anna, they have a chance to openly and honestly discuss their fears and worries and the high expectations that surround them.
 They’ll learn to recognize unhelpful thoughts, challenge unrealistic standards, and improve their self-worth.

 What To Expect In Teen Counseling Sessions

-That said, I still want you to be an active part of your teen’s healing process and growth.
-I want to give you practical strategies that you can use to communicate with your teen more effectively.
-I’ll also help you learn to parent in a more balanced way.
+That said, parents are considered an important part of their teen’s growth and support system.
+When helpful, practical strategies and guidance can be provided to help strengthen communication, improve understanding, and foster a more connected relationship with your teen.
+Dr. Anna can also support parents in finding a healthier balance between structure, support, and connection.
 The goal is to help you find ways to support your teen when they’re struggling while still respecting their autonomy and independence.

 Tailoring Your Teen’s Therapy Plan

-What approach I take differs from teen to teen and depends on what their biggest struggles are.
-For teenage anxiety, I like to incorporate relaxation and mindfulness skills into therapy.
+Dr. Anna’s approach differs from teen to teen and depends on what their biggest struggles are.
+For teenage anxiety, Dr. Anna incorporates relaxation and mindfulness skills into therapy.
 Mindfulness can help your teen stay present in the moment and manage their stress more effectively.

-I also incorporate a lot of Cognitive Behavioral Therapy (CBT) into my practice.
+CBT-informed strategies are integrated in a flexible and personalized way to support each client’s unique needs and goals.
 CBT is all about confronting negative thoughts and understanding how your thoughts influence your emotions and behavior.
 Dialectical Behavioral Therapy (DBT) is a very similar approach that helps with distress tolerance, emotional regulation, and interpersonal communication skills.

-No matter how your teen feels at the moment, I am confident that I can help them reduce their stress, increase their confidence, and get in touch with their authentic self.
-Additionally, I want to help you improve your relationship with them so that there is more harmony in the home.
+No matter how your teen feels at the moment, Dr. Anna can help them reduce their stress, increase their confidence, and get in touch with their authentic self.
+Additionally, she can support parents in improving their relationship with their teens and achieve more harmony in the home.

 Get In Touch

-If your teen is hesitant about counseling, it might help them to know that it’s private, confidential, and won’t last forever.
-They are more than welcome to try a session or two and see if therapy is helpful and a good fit for their needs.
-There is no pressure to commit right away.
-At the same time, whether or not your teen comes to therapy oftentimes is your decision.
-If your teen needed a medical procedure but didn’t want to do it, you’d probably still encourage them to go through with the procedure in the best interest of their health.
-I recommend bringing a similar approach to teen therapy.
+If your teen is hesitant about counseling, it might help them to know that therapy is private, confidential, and won't last forever.
+They are more than welcome to try a session or two and see if it feels helpful and like a good fit — there is no pressure to commit right away.
+At the same time, whether or not your teen comes to therapy is oftentimes the parent's decision.
+If your teen needed a medical procedure but didn't want to do it, you'd probably still encourage them to go through with it in the best interest of their health.
+Dr. Anna recommends bringing a similar approach to teen therapy.

 This is a common concern.
-Some parents worry that I’ll collude with their teen or criticize their parenting.
+Some parents worry that Dr. Anna will collude with their teen or criticize their parenting.
 Nothing could be further from the truth.
-I strive to be a neutral, unbiased presence in your teen’s life—I am here to help them build on their strengths and learn new skills, not point fingers at different people in their life.
-What’s more, one of my main goals is to help you improve your relationship with your teen and communicate more effectively with them.
+Dr. Anna strives to be a neutral, unbiased presence in your teen’s life—she’s here to help them build on their strengths and learn new skills, not point fingers at different people in their life.
+What’s more, one of her main goals is to help parents improve their relationship with their teen and communicate more effectively with them.

 Your Teen Doesn’t Have To Wrestle With Their Mental Health Alone

-If you want your teen to get support for anxiety, depression, or any other issues, I encourage them to pursue teenage counseling with me.
-To contact me, you can use the contact form or call 408-883-9477.
+If you want your teen to get support for stress, anxiety, depression, or other common teen issues, Dr. Anna encourages them to pursue teen therapy.
+To contact Dr. Anna, you can use the contact form or call 408-883-9477.

 Therapy can help your teen: